310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Kaoru %}
 Ahh, that’s right, Mikejima-kun’s parents are police officers.

-I could tell he has influential power, but wow… your own parents being part of the police force already makes you sound like a hero of justice.
+I could tell he has influential power, but wow… your own parents being part of the police force already makes you sound like an ally of justice.
 {% endbubble %}

 {% bubble Madara %}